 What is the Lifeline Program?

-The Lifeline Program is a federal and state government benefit program that permits eligible low-income consumers to receive a discounted telephone service to help stay connect to the nation's communications networks, find jobs, access health care services, and call for help in an emergency.
-Recognizing the need to stay connected in today’s technological climate, the Lifeline Program has expanded its service offerings to include, where available, broadband internet access.
-Internet access will be available in various forms, but we anticipate its inclusion in the Lifeline Program will further help connect low-income families to the internet, closing the "homework gap," and eliminating the distance to meaningful employment and reliable healthcare.
+The Lifeline Program is a government benefit program that provides eligible low-income consumers a monthly discount on telephone service to help them stay connected to the nation's communications networks, find jobs, access healthcare services, and call for help in an emergency.
+Recognizing the changes in the way we communicate in today’s technological climate, the Lifeline Program has expanded its service offerings to include, where available, internet access.
+We hope this expansion of the Lifeline Program will further help connect low-income families to the internet, closing the "homework gap," and eliminating the distance to meaningful employment and reliable healthcare.

-What Benefits are Available from the Lifeline Program?
+What Benefits are Available through the Lifeline Program?

-The Lifeline Program provides a discount of $9.25 per month on one Lifeline service.
-Currently, Lifeline Program participants have the choice—where available—of applying their benefit discount to one of the following types of service offerings:
+The Lifeline Program provides a discount on one communications service from a certified Lifeline Program service provider.
+Currently, Lifeline subscribers have the choice—where available—of applying their benefit discount to one of the following types of service offerings:

-Some carriers may offer a bundled package of landline or mobile telephone service with internet service.
+Some Lifeline service providers may offer a bundled package of home or wireless phone service with internet access.

-In addition, minimum service standards have been established to ensure that supported services keep pace with the ever-changing digital landscape.
-These service standards will be evaluated each year to ensure the continued support of robust and meaningful broadband connectivity.
+In addition, minimum service standards have been established to make sure supported services keep pace with the ever-changing digital landscape.
+These service standards will be evaluated each year to ensure the continued support of robust and meaningful internet connectivity.

 The chart below outlines the current minimum service standards: